This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 If a moist reaction occurs, let your provider know.
 Your provider can give you creams and pads to make the area more comfortable until it heals.

-You may also have some breast pain.
+You may have some breast pain during the course of radiation therapy treatment.

 Talk with your provider about using mild pain relievers such as ibuprofen (such as Advil or Motrin), naproxen (such as Aleve or Naprosyn) or acetaminophen (Tylenol).